drxspace/youtube-dl-pl/README.md

   -h			print this help text and exit
   -v			print various debugging information
-  -d PATH		create a directory named PATH and put the files in it -m [FILE]		create a .m3u playlist file.
-If the FILE argument is not
+  -d PATH		create a directory named PATH and put the files in it -m FILE		create a .m3u playlist file.
+If this options don't
-				specified and the -d option exists, the m3u filename is similar to PATH argument
+				exist and the -d option exists, the m3u filename is similar to PATH argument
 ```